kyma-incubator/compass/docs/architecture/auto-app-management.md

 # Automatic Application Management

 Managing [Applications](./../terminology.md#Application) can be passed on some external system, to remove from Applications the burden of integration with Compass.
-Because of that [IntegrationSystems](./components.md#Integration-System) were introduced.
+Because of that [Integration System](./components.md#Integration-System) was introduced.

 To simplify creation of Applications, Director API is extended with ApplicationTemplate.
 An ApplicationTemplate is reusable input for creating Applications that can be customized with placeholders provided